-According to industry reports, the average annual salary of employees in the Environmental, Health, Safety, and Sustainability field is approximately $100,000, and there has been an upward trend in recent years.
+According to industry reports, the average annual salary of employees in the Environmental, Health, Safety, and Sustainability field is approximately $100,000, with 45% making more than that amount, and there has been an upward trend in recent years.
 Employees with master’s degrees earn approximately 10% more than those without.
-The value of a master’s degree accrues over time, becoming increasingly valuable with age, easily exceeding $300,000 over the course of a thirty-year career.
+The value of a master’s degree accrues over time, becoming increasingly valuable with age, easily exceeding $250,000 over the course of a thirty-year career.

 From Our Blog

 - Climate Professional: a Career Path for Sustainability Leaders

 - Bright Career Prospects for Global Sustainability Professionals

 All our graduate students receive personal career coaching.
 Even if you have a solid grasp of your values and skills, career coaching can help you: